Nondiscrimination - UTDBP3090

 - Failure to complete the mandatory training required by this policy will be noted by the employee's supervisor in the employee's next performance evaluation.

-A person who believes that he or she has been subjected to discrimination or harassment in violation of this policy should report the incident to any university official, administrator or supervisor.
+A person who believes that he or she has been subjected to discrimination or harassment in violation of this policy should report the incident to any university official, administrator, or supervisor.
 A faculty member is not an "official, administrator, or supervisor" for this purpose unless that faculty member holds an administrative position.
-Students, employees, and campus visitors are encouraged to report such incidents to the Office of Institutional Equity and Compliance.
-Incidents should be reported as soon as possible after the time of their occurrence, in most cases this will be within thirty (30) calendar days.
+Students, employees, and campus visitors are encouraged to report such incidents to the Office of Institutional Compliance, Equity, and Title IX Initiatives (“ICET”).
+Incidents should be reported as soon as possible after the time of their occurrence, which in most cases will be within thirty (30) calendar days.
 No person is required to report discrimination or harassment to the alleged offender.

 C. Reporting Responsibility

-It is the responsibility of every supervisor, administrator and University official to promptly report incidents of discrimination and harassment in violation of this policy that come to their attention even if the employee is not in their reporting structure..
-Reports are to be made to the Office of Institutional Equity and Compliance.
+It is the responsibility of every supervisor, administrator, and University official to promptly report incidents of discrimination and harassment in violation of this policy that come to their attention even if the employee is not in their reporting structure.
+Reports are to be made to the Office of Institutional Compliance, Equity, and Title IX Initiatives.